ILLIXR/ILLIXR/docs/docs/plugin_README/README_boba_hand_input.md

 hand is tracked.
 The client draws pointing feedback above the selector panel.
 The decorative arrows are removed, and hand mode draws no laser or controller-origin dots.
 The aim ray is still used internally for targeting.
+The cursor follows that aim location during hover and grabs, independently of attachment markers.
+Hand selection uses the adapter's pinch button state;
+weak analog pinch values do not acquire or sustain a grab.
+Releasing the pinch or losing pinch readiness ends the grab with the existing two-frame release confirmation.
+A new first tutorial slide explains these hand controls.

+These release, cursor-motion, and tutorial fixes run on the desktop.
+If the Quest already has the hand-input APK with the per-hand presence check from commit `78ce974`, restart the desktop demo without reinstalling the APK.

 ## Build and install